Skip to primary navigation Skip to content Skip to footer

 Old Town Twister, a sit on top kayak

-We use sit on top kayaks at our Crescent Beach location in Cape Elizabeth!
-Our youth specific kayaks are also sit on tops, and are available at both Crescent Beach and East End Beach, as well as for delivery.
+We use sit-on-top kayaks at our Crescent Beach location in Cape Elizabeth!
+Our youth-specific kayaks are also sit-on-tops, and are available at both Crescent Beach and East End Beach, as well as for delivery.

 a child in a blue boat on a body of water